MwangiTess/E-commerce-project/README.md

 Features
-    User Registration and Authentication: Users can sign up, log in, and manage their accounts.

-    Landing page: Browse through a wide range of products available for purchase.
+    User Registration and Authentication: Users can sign up, log in, and manage their account through a wide range of products available for purchase.

     Product page: Search for products based on keywords, categories, or other filters.